geigerzaehler/beets-alternatives/README.md

 have multiple alternate versions in separate locations.

-Since this plugin is in early development you will need to install beets and this plugin from the master branch.
+Since this plugin is in early development you will need to install it from the master branch.
+You will also need the most recent version of beets.

 ```
-pip install git+git://github.com/sampsyo/beets.git@master
+pip install --upgrade beets>=1.3.8
 pip install git+git://github.com/geigerzaehler/beets-alternatives.git@master
 ```